 So this is the background I bring to my “homeschooling.”
 The kids need to complete the assignments that the teachers give them, I add to it Arabic, Qur’an, and Deen (Islamic teachings) each day, and anything else they might need to be able to completely understand what they’re asked to complete, and then call it a day.
 I prefer to give them these assignments in the morning.
 I set up their work on the dining room table with their names, and they complete it on their own.
 I just check that it’s done, and they ask me if they don’t understand something.
 This allows me the two hours of quiet that I need in the morning to take my own live online Arabic classes that I’ve been following for the last six months or so, and which I hope to complete in the next four months.
 It is a highly condensed course, and requires 100% of my attention.
 The better I focus on my class, the less I need to study outside of the class.
 So being able to close my door and study with my Egyptian teacher online for those two hours, leaves the rest of the day open for me to do anything else that needs to be done with my kids.
 If my kids are able to be self-sufficient in their studies, and can be relied upon to complete their tasks (which I’ve been diligently following to make sure they know they’re accountable for it), I let them play their turns on technology (Playstation, Nintendo, computer), which can be doubled if they go out of their way to perform extra well on their academics, or complete their work diligently and carefully in less time.
 When this happens they get other perks, and I am able to spend more time writing.
 We never give more than double their turns, because that’s just ridiculous, three hours of electronic games per day cannot be good, it just can’t.

 The rest of the day is spent reading, talking, playing board-games, playing with toys, shooting hoops in the front yard, or bouncing on the trampoline in the back yard.
 They play pretend games with each other, and they help me with home chores.
 I don’t have daughters, and my kids are four between the ages of ten and sixteen, so they can all participate in helping out, especially since it is not expected in the culture my husband comes from.
 I grew up with a brother and a sister, my sister and I did most of the work, because we are the oldest, but also because we are girls.
-He had to learn the hard way how to take care of himself and do things for himself.
+My brother pitched in here and there, and got more involved once sis and I moved out, and then got to go to military, where he had to learn the hard way how to take care of himself and get everything right.
 My husband never had to do anything at home either, until he went to university in a foreign country and suddenly had to figure out how to do everything on his own.
 So he appreciates that I’m involving our boys in housecleaning, because he knows it will help them when they will need to be self reliant and independent.
 It also helps them to appreciate the time and effort that I put into their meals, their clothes, their living spaces.
 They are therefore more caring and respectful of my time, and try their best not to undo my efforts by being sloppy, messy, or inconsiderate.
 They also take a lot of pride in knowing that they had a hand in making the home look nice, clean, and tidy, or the food look and taste as good as it does.
 Hopefully this will also set them up for being more caring and considerate husbands and fathers.

 Finally, I wanted to share with you one element that I’ve learned a lot from that most of you probably, fortunately, have never had to experience, but might find yourself overreacting should it be taken away.
 It’s a good idea not to put all your eggs in one basket.
 I’m sure you’ve heard that before.
 But have you ever considered it in terms of services also, not just physical objects?
 You know you don’t want to put all your money in one stock, or stuff all your clothes in one suitcase, or put all your fresh parsley in one dish.
 But what about your energy?
 How much of your energy is invested on reading, writing, communicating online?
 Do you have physical books?
 Do you have other non-internet or non-technological ways to spend your time?
 Do you knit, sew, play games?
 What if the electricity went off?
 Would you have a melt down?
 Then you’re probably too dependent on it.